In this article, we discuss how a cyber incident response plan as part of an overall cyber attack recovery plan, could help protect your business.

 Many companies do not have the in-house capability to successfully investigate and respond to a cyber attack or breach in-house.
 For larger businesses, it can take a painful 3.4 days to get systems back up and running if their cyber incident recovery plan isn’t up to scratch.

 So, what makes a strong disaster recovery plan?

-A disaster recovery plan or incident response plan will regularly review and test the business’ ability to withstand unexpected threats; including from increasingly-sophisticated Ransomware and Cyber Attacks.
+A disaster recovery plan or cyber incident response plan will regularly review and test the business’ ability to withstand unexpected threats; including from increasingly-sophisticated Ransomware and Cyber Attacks.

 Depending on the size and type of business, truly effective data loss prevention from cyber attacks can take many forms – whether that’s on-premise, cloud or a mixture of the two.

-Whatever you opt for, it should be the foundation of a comprehensive disaster recovery plan.
+Whatever you opt for, it should be the foundation of a comprehensive IT disaster recovery plan.
 A good place to start with a disaster recovery plan is by talking to your IT service provider.
 But you’ll want to be ready with answers to the questions below: